forbeskat/csf-assign03/README.txt

 For each cache size, we would compare the different cache configurations for each cache size to determine which version was better.
-For example, we found that for any of the fully associative caches that the best configuration was *ENTER HERE*, with a hit rate of *ENTER HERE*.
+For example, we found that for any of the fully associative caches that the best configuration was sets: 32, blocks: 32, write-through, write-allocate lru, with a miss rate of 0.0000781.

-However, we found that out of all of the possible configurations, that the absolute best cache configuration in the context of this assignment was *ENTER HERE*
+However, we found that out of all of the possible configurations, that the absolute best cache configuration in the context of this assignment was a write-allocate, write-back, and LRU configuration.
+We consistently found that write-allocate, write-back, and LRU was the best or close to the best configuration for the cache.
+Additionally, we found that a larger cache size with a higher number of sets combined with smaller block sizes provide the fastest cache configuration.

 Experimental Results:
 if you scroll further you can find a basic raw summary of all results and the raw output of the script.